From the Shrine’s Beginnings to Today

 December 1998

-Dec 1998 the first granite wall was installed for the Mothers’ Wall
+The first granite wall was installed for the Mothers’ Wall in December 1998.

 April 1999